animator/learn-python/contrib/ds-algorithms/Linked-list.md

 limitations

-1. The size of array must be known in advance before using it in the program.
+1. Before an array can be utilized in a program, its size must be established in advance.
-2. Increasing size of the array is a time taking process.
-It is almost impossible to expand the size of the array at run time.
+2. Expanding an array's size is a lengthy process and is almost impossible to achieve during runtime.
-3. All the elements in the array need to be contiguously stored in the memory.
-Inserting any element in the array needs shifting of all its predecessors.
+3. Array elements must be stored in contiguous memory locations.
+To insert an element, all subsequent elements must be shifted

 So we introduce a new data structure to overcome these limitations.

 Linked list is used because,
-1. It allocates the memory dynamically.
-All the nodes of linked list are non-contiguously stored in the memory and linked together with the help of pointers.
+1. Dynamic Memory Management: Linked lists allocate memory dynamically, meaning nodes can be located anywhere in memory and are connected through pointers, rather than being stored contiguously.
-2. Sizing is no longer a problem since we do not need to define its size at the time of declaration.
-List grows as per the program's demand and limited to the available memory space.
+2. Adaptive Sizing: There is no need to predefine the size of a linked list.
+It can expand or contract during runtime, adapting to the program's requirements within the constraints of the available memory.

 Let's code something